-In 2008, photographer Alison Cartwright and I spent three weeks traveling around Crimea, documenting the lives of Crimean Tatar repatriates at home.
-The result of our work is “No Other Home: The Crimean Tatars.”
+In 2008, photographer Alison Cartwright Ketz (then, a full-time photographer; now, an ecological statistician) and I spent three weeks traveling around Crimea, documenting the lives of Crimean Tatar repatriates at home.
+This was part of my extended dissertation fieldwork that spanned over 2008-2009.
+The result of our work was the online multimedia and museum installation that we called “No Other Home: The Crimean Tatar Repatriates.”

 We opened the exhibit, featuring photographic prints, text, and field recordings transmitted through re-programmed Soviet-era rotary telephones, at the Honchar Museum in Kyiv, Ukraine on June 7th, 2011.
 A few months later, the exhibit traveled to the ethnographic museum in Simferopol, Crimea, where it appears to have been lost.